Philosophy of Leadership for Church Ministry

 Implications for Ministry Leadership

 McKnight (2011) has observed that many church ministries have what he calls a “salvation culture.”
-This is, “a culture that focuses on and measures people on the basis of whether they can witness to an experience of personal salvation” (p.
+This is “a culture that focuses on and measures people on the basis of whether they can witness to an experience of personal salvation” (p.
 30).
-Instead, he advocates for what he calls a Gospel culture.
+Instead, he advocates a Gospel culture.
 The essential ingredient missing in the salvation culture is discipleship.
 In other words, while churches and other ministries do a good job leading people to make a profession of faith, they sometimes fail to lead those same people to become committed disciples of Christ.
 The result of failing to have a gospel culture is that believers think discipleship is an optional component of the Christian life.

-However, speaking to this failure, Hull, (2016) argues that one cannot have salvation without becoming a disciple.
+However, speaking to this failure, Hull (2016) argues that one cannot have salvation without becoming a disciple.
 The two cannot be separated, hence the title of his book: Conversion and Discipleship – with the emphasis on “and.”
 This failure has two negative effects.
 First, those who make professions of faith never truly learn to follow Jesus.
-This is significant as Hall argues that the Great commission is about making disciples, not just professions of faith.
+This is significant as Hall argues that the Great Commission is about making disciples, not just professions of faith.
 He writes, “Jesus is counting disciples, not decisions” (p.
 32).
 Second, “because Western churches tend to have great influence over global Christianity, our lack of a call to discipleship directly threatens the growth of Christianity in the rest of the world” (p.
 177).

-After pastoring churches for almost 20 years this author can attest to both McKnight and Hall’s concerns.
+After pastoring churches for almost 20 years, this author can attest to both McKnight and Hall’s concerns.
 Because many churches have a salvation culture, believers are not developing those skills and spiritual gifts that lead them to become a part of kingdom work.
 While having genuine faith in Jesus for salvation, their spiritual development has remained stagnant.
 Instead of participating in building the kingdom, many sit idly in churches each Sunday, not growing in those vital relationships that lead to true spiritual growth and maturity.

 Conclusion